MAKEroanoke/makeroanoke.org/site/content/_posts/2025-03-28-annual-meeting.md

 Come hang out with makers of all crafts from our community, get updates from Roanoke's own non-profit community makerspace, and bring that cool project you're working on for maker show and tell!

-This meeting is also our Annual Meeting, and we will be having Board Elections.
+This community meeting is also our Annual Meeting, and we will be having Board Elections.
 You must be a full member to vote.

 Bring a chair if you're able, we have limited seating right now